What the Old Testament Is About [An Intro Guide]

 If a mother or father notices that their child is about to run across the street in front of a car, they will yell to stop the child.
 Yelling may seem harsh, but it is necessary for the urgent circumstances and the child’s level of maturity.

-It’s similar to the Israelites.
+It’s similar with the Israelites.

 Having just come out of Egypt, they were a primitive nation that had some maturing to do.